bilysgotagun/bilysgotagun/README.md

 i listen to music while coding or gaming

-I also make very basic simulators in Coffeescript
+I also make very basic simulators in Coffeescript or C++

 Coffeescript underrated ngl